1-geo/react-native-notification-subscription-app/README.md

 ## Previews

-There is a demo attached which can be viewed here.
+There is a demo attached which can be viewed under `media/Screen_recording.mp4`

 <img src="media/Screenshot.png" alt="Logo Folly" width="350" height="745"  />